csound-flossmanual/csound-floss/book/05-l-amplitude-and-pitch-tracking.md

 vibrato.
 Median filtering (using the mediank opcode) and filtering of outlying values might improve the results.

-plltrack uses a phase-locked loop algorithm in detecting pitch. plltrack is another efficient real-time option for pitch tracking.
+*plltrack* uses a phase-locked loop algorithm in detecting pitch. plltrack is another efficient real-time option for pitch tracking.
 It has a tendency to gliss up and down from very low frequency values at the start and end of notes, i.e. when encountering silence.
-This effect can be minimised by increasing its \'feedback\' parameter but this can also make pitch tracking unstable over sustained notes.
+This effect can be minimised by increasing its *feedback* parameter but this can also make pitch tracking unstable over sustained notes.

-In conclusion, pitch is probably still the best choice as a general purpose pitch tracker, pitchamdf is also a good choice. pvspitch, ptrack and plltrack all work well in real-time but might demand additional processing to remove errors.
+In conclusion, *pitch* is probably still the best choice as a general purpose pitch tracker, *pitchamdf* is also a good choice. *pvspitch*, *ptrack* and *plltrack* all work well in real-time but might demand additional processing to remove errors.

 [pvscent](https://csound.com/docs/manual/pvscent.html) and